brianstock/MixSIAR/README.md

 1. Download and install/update [R].
 2. Download and install [JAGS].
 Or, from the terminal: `sudo apt-get install jags r-cran-rjags`.
 3. Download and install [GTK+ framework].
 From the terminal: `sudo apt-get install libgtk2.0-dev`.
+4. (Optional) If you want to build the vignettes, install [pandoc] or [R Studio].
-4. Check if GTK+ is installed correctly.
+5. Check if GTK+ is installed correctly.
 Open R, install and load the `RGtk2` package with:

     ```
     install.packages("RGtk2")
     library(RGtk2)
     ```

-5. Install and load devtools, then install MixSIAR:
+6. Install and load devtools, then install MixSIAR:

     ```
     install.packages("devtools")
     library(devtools)
     devtools::install_github("brianstock/MixSIAR",
                              dependencies = TRUE,
-                             build_vignettes = TRUE) # FALSE if no pandoc
+                             build_vignettes = TRUE) # FALSE if no pandoc and pandoc-citeproc
     ```

-6. Load MixSIAR and run GUI:
+7. Load MixSIAR and run GUI:

     ```
     library(MixSIAR)